bencvt/LibShapeDraw/README-Trident.md

     `RepeatBehavior$REVERSE`) that can occur when decompiling, a frequent thing in Minecraft development.

+With those modifications in place, LibShapeDraw also provides the following for
+integration:

- +  Finally, LibShapeDraw registers custom property interpolators for its primitive objects (Color, LineStyle, and Vector3).
-This makes it easier to animate these objects.
+ +  Register custom property interpolators for `Color`, `LineStyle`, and `Vector3`.

+ +  Define the `Animateable` interface and implement it for various types, including `Color`, `Vector3`, and `ShapeTransform`s.
+Using this interface, developers don't have to manually set up a `Timeline` object.

+    This simplified interface is completely optional.
+Developers using the LibShapeDraw API are also able to use any part of the Trident API directly if desired.
+Extra flexibility is good to have.

 # Licenses